hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 Sets the maximum transaction fee (in Wei) accepted for transactions submitted through the [`eth_sendRawTransaction`](../API-Methods.md#eth_sendrawtransaction) RPC.
 Defaults to 1000000000000000000 (1 ether).

+If set to 0, then this option is ignored and no cap is applied.

 ### rpc-ws-api

 ```bash tab="Syntax"